dper/pumptweet/README.md

     Posting to Twitter...
     Updating history...

 If you run the script a second time, it looks to see if there is anything new since last time it ran.
 In the below example, it looks at one post and stops, because that post isn't any newer than what the script handled last time around.
+Nothing is posted to Twitter.

     Reading the config file...
     Logging into the pump.io server...